BenjaminRathke/Amazon_Vine_Analysis/README.md

   * Percentage of 5-star reviews in the unpaid program:  38.7 %

 ### Summary

-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+It would appear that there is a positivity bias in reviews in the Vine program, possibly as a result of the participants knowing they are paid for their reviews.
+Over 51.06% of the sampled data in the Vine provided the highest possible review, as apposed to 38.7% in the non-paid sample.

+Considering that this data only reflects data surrounding video game products, results may be more accurate if the analysis was performed after an ETL process that would extract and join multiple data sets across multiple product categories to balance differing tastes, preferences, and behaviors among typical video game consumers and the buying population in general.
+Furthermore, it would help remove uncertainty regarding whether or not sample data and analysis results are influenced by product type.